Repetitive strain injury: Psychosocial factors

-Factors such as personality differences to work-place organization problems.
+Psychological factors include personality differences concerning work-place organization problems.
 Certain workers may negatively perceive their work organization due to excessive work rate, long work hours, limited job control, and low social support.
-Previous studies shown elevated urinary catecholamines (stress-related chemicals) in workers with RSI.
-Pain related to RSI may evolve into chronic pain syndrome particularly for workers who do not have supports from co-workers and supervisors.
+Studies show elevated urinary catecholamines (stress-related chemicals) in workers with RSI.
+Pain related to RSI may evolve into chronic pain syndrome, particularly for workers who do not have supports from coworkers and supervisors.

 Non-occupational factors

 Age and gender are important risk factors for RSIs.
 The risk of RSI increases with age.
-Women are more likely affected than men because of their smaller frame, lower muscle mass and strength, and due to endocrine influences.
+Women are more likely affected than men because of their smaller frame, lower muscle mass and strength, and endocrine influences.
 In addition, lifestyle choices such as smoking and alcohol consumption are recognizable risk factors for RSI.
 Recent scientific findings indicate that obesity and diabetes may predispose an individual to RSIs by creating a chronic low grade inflammatory response that prevents the body from effectively healing damaged tissues.